Overview of SLO calculations

 Meaningful (i.e., tell you something meaningful about your service)

-Users can provide input to these two streams for Nobl9 to use to calculate their SLOs (time above the threshold, or good to total occurrences ratio).
-Keep in mind that the good and total queries are arbitrary: it's your responsibility to define them in a meaningful way such that
+Users can provide input to these two streams for Nobl9 to calculate their SLOs (time above the threshold or good-to-total / bad-to-total occurrences ratio).

 For the incremental method, we expect the value of a metric to be the current sum of some numerator.